 Who Is Most Likely To Have Alcohol Withdrawal Symptoms?

-Alcohol withdrawal is a largely individual process that will depend on a lot of factors, including a person’s body composition and genetics, their history with alcohol, length of alcohol abuse, amount of alcohol consumed, and more.
-However, in general, some common factors would position a person to be more likely to encounter significant alcohol withdrawal symptoms.
+Alcohol withdrawal is a largely individual process that will depend on a lot of factors.
+These include a person’s body composition and genetics, their history with alcohol, length of alcohol abuse, and the amount of alcohol consumed.

 Those who drink during the day for over a month, or get drunk every night for a month or more are highly likely to have severe withdrawal symptoms.
 Individuals with a history of alcohol abuse, or have dealt with alcohol withdrawal symptoms in the past, will be highly likely to re-encounter them, most likely in a more intense form.
 Those who drink in moderation or just get drunk every once in a while are unlikely to see any alcohol withdrawal symptoms.
 But those who abuse alcohol for a month or more can expect to experience both physical and mental health issues if they stop drinking.

 Few people with an alcohol addiction can successfully detox on their own.
 In fact, going it alone can be dangerous.
 In certain instances, it could even be life-threatening.
 Therefore, it’s wise to enter yourself into a alcohol treatment center so you can safely taper off of your alcohol dependence.